Exercise to develop core strength

 Inhale to begin.

 2) Exhale: Bring your chin down and curl your upper spine up off the floor.
 Keep the shoulders engaged in the back.
-The gaze is down into the
+The gaze is down into the scoop of the abs.

 Stay here and inhale.